awsr/PS-StreamXRef/docs/Import-XRefLookupData.md

 ## OUTPUTS

-### None or System.Array[PSCustomObject]
+### System.Array[PSCustomObject] or None

-No output will be returned unless `PassThru` is specified.
-If the `PassThru` parameter is given, an array object showing the results of the import will be returned.
+Returns an array object showing the results of the import operation unless the `Quiet` parameter is set.
 The statistics are given for "User", "Clip", and "Video" lookup caches.

 Each object in the array has a `Name` property, as well as counts for `Imported`, `Ignored`, `Skipped`, `Error`, and `Total`.